The Board of Directors:

 Val Thal-Slocum is a MD-11 Captain for FedEx.
 She has been with the BentProp Team since 2002.
 In the off time Val and Husband, Jim enjoy restoring classic aircraft on their private airstrip/home in Moscow, TN.
 They have two daughters, Holly and Heather.
 Val is holder of Multiple World record Skydives.

 Derek spent 23 years in the Marine Corps filling a variety of roles.
-Today, Derek is a higher education specialist with a focus on military-connected students and those seeking college degrees.
-He oversees the Military and Veterans Program at the University of San Diego.
-He owns his own business that provides coaching and consulting services, from the individual to the executive level.
+Today, Derek is a higher education specialist with a focus on military-connected students.
+He oversees one of the largest military higher education programs in the nation as the Director of the Joan and Art Barron Veterans Center at San Diego State University, which serves more than 4000 students.
 He is an avid outdoorsman and distance runner.
 Derek resides in San Diego with his wife, Michelle.

 Flip Colmer been with BentProp since 2002.
 Retired U.S. Naval Aviator.
 22+ years married to Rebecca.
 27+ years with Delta Air Lines.
 Can’t wait to be back in the field!
 When not working on BentProp Project tasks, he brews beer, flies general aviation airplanes, and travels with Rebecca.

 Dan O’Brien first met Pat Scannon in 1996 and started direct involvement with BentProp in 2001.
 He has been to Palau 11 times now with BentProp.
 It never gets boring!
 His career has followed quotes from Frank Sinatra and Jimmy Buffett “I’ve been a puppet, a pauper, a pirate, a poet, a pawn, a king, a stand-in, and a stuntman…” “I just want to live happily ever after, every now and then..”
 He is looking forward to many more MIA search missions!